capsey/tabby.nvim/README.md

         {callback}   Function, receive a Win |tabby-win|, index and number of wins, return a Node |tabby-node|.
 Skip render when return is empty string.
+        {props}      Additional properties added to the returned node.

     Return: ~
         Node |tabby-node|, rendered result of all wins in specified tab.